How to Design a Beautiful Garden on a Budget: Tips and Strategies for Affordable Landscaping

 Creating a Garden Layout

-Utilize vertical space by adding trellises for climbing plants.
+Also, utilize vertical space by adding trellises for climbing plants.
 This twist can create an illusion of space while allowing for creative plant arrangements.
 The layout should facilitate easy maintenance and accessibility.

 Selection and Use of Plants